PlatzKiecker/docs/README.md

 #### Editing Table Bookings

-If a reservation needs to be corrected, existing reservations can be edited using the **Edit** button.
-This action opens the ‘Edit booking’ mask, where the name, phone number, notes and the status of the booking can be changed and confirmed using the ‘Update booking’ button.
+If a reservation needs to be corrected, existing reservations can be edited using the **Edit** button on the dashboard.
+This action opens the ‘Edit booking’ mask, where the name, phone number, notes and the status of the booking can be changed.
+The changes need to confirmed using the ‘Update booking’ button.
 It is also possible to delete the booking here using the "delete booking" button.

 ![Edit Booking](images/edit_booking.jpg)